tcltk/tcl/doc/dev/value-history.md

 at Sun Microsystems, which was also the home of Java.
 It appears that "Java compatibility" isn't a statement about any sort of interoperability, but about following the same conventions for the sake of programmer familiarity.
-Tcl 8.1 syntax added the **\u_HHHH_** syntax as a way for scripts to specify Unicode characters using only the ASCII characters.
+Tcl 8.1 syntax added the **\\u_HHHH_** syntax as a way for scripts to specify Unicode characters using only the ASCII characters.

-t the one

-"UTF-8" is false.
+This is the same syntax Java uses for the same thing.
+The "compatibility" at work is a reduction of cognitive burden by using the same solution to the same problem in two languages.
+Tcl copied some other deviations from standard UTF-8 from Java as well.

+To appreciate the choices made by Tcl in how to implement support for the "international character set", it is helpful to review some of the basics of encoding, and the players and offered standards of the time.

 UCS-4 v UCS-2 (== "Unicode")

-Development at Sun.

 During the development of Tcl 8.1, the prevailing Unicode standards were Unicode 2.0 and 2.1.
 In these definitions of Unicode, all assigned codepoints